blumilksoftware/lmt/readme.md

       make run

-- enter the APP container with `make shell`, then install php and node dependencies
+- enter the APP container with `make shell`, then install php, node dependencies and compile css:

       composer install
       npm install

-- compile css:
       make tailwind

 - The website should be available at `localhost:8051` and `lmt.blumilk.localhost` if we use a Blumilk local traefik proxy